A guide to insurance for beauticians and salons A guide to insurance for beauticians and salons

 Cyber insurance

 You might be surprised to see this on the list, but cyber insurance is relevant to any business that holds Personally Identifiable Information (PII) or Personal Health Information (PHI).
-It covers your liability for processing data and costs associated with a data breach or security failure.

 Choose your industry